dustinmichels/dustinthecity/content/posts/2024/10/playground-cities/index.md

 The surgeon general advisory specifically recommends strengthening "social infrastructure", including parks and libraries as a solution.

 However, not all playgrounds are created equal.
-Different amenities afford different types of play and social interaction.
+Different amenities afford different types of play and social interaction.[^2]

 When families come to a playground, do parents sit on their phones while children play independently?
 Do parents play one-on-one with their own children?
 Or do parents and children play together with others, forming new bonds in a way that models healthy social connection and potentially even creates relationships that extend beyond the playground?
 There is a place for all of these, but the last one seems the most elusive unless careful thought is put into the design of the playground.